bloodywing/django-deviantart/README.md

 Go back to your settings and add your `client_id`, `client_secret` and some scopes.

     DEVIANTART_CLIENT_ID = '1234'  # this should be just a number
     DEVIANTART_CLIENT_SECRET = 'sha1 hash'  # Press show on the deviantart site
     DEVIANTART_SCOPE = ['browse', 'user']  # You can find more informations about the scopes on the deviantart site

+Then add your user setting

+    DEVIANTART_ALLOW_USER = True/False

+    If it's set to True, every django account will have their token, and won't share it (this mode will display a error if you use it without authenticate).

+    If it's set to False, all the site (Anonnymous users and users authenticated) will have the same token.

 Add the oauth2 urls to your **urls.py**